ilkyyldz95/EEG_MVTS/README.md

 # Datasets

 Dataset sources can be found in the manuscript.

+Preprocess each dataset following our previous work at `https://github.com/ilkyyldz95/EEG_VAE`. `read_eeg_xxx` files perform preprocessing for each dataset `xxx` out of MIT, UPenn and TUH.

-Preprocess each dataset into training, validation and test partitions by running `src\datasets\load_filtered_eeg.py`.
+Then, create training, validation and test partitions in the correct pandas data frame format by running `src\datasets\load_filtered_eeg.py`.

 # Example commands